 If you typically vape more than 5 to 10 light draws at a time you would go with the IQ, but if you don’t usually vape more than that at a time then the MIQRO would be better for you.
 If you have any questions about this one definitely hit me up on the forum!

-Click here to buy one from the official DaVinci store with free shipping.
+Click here to buy one with free shipping from the authorized dealer I recommend.